Convergence Center For Policy Resolution

 COURSE 2 - Conflict and the Brain: The Psychology of Conflict and its Resolution

-This course will help you understand some of the ways that your brain operates that lead to conflict so that you are better equipped to manage conflict.
-It provides you with concrete tools to address cognitive biases like confirmation bias and attribution error.
+This course will help participants understand some of the ways in which our brains operate that lead to conflict so that participants are better equipped to manage conflict.
+It provides concrete tools to address cognitive biases like confirmation bias and attribution error.
 The course applies the six moral foundations as a framework to help participants understand and bridge difference in perspectives.
 The course also shares the research and brain science behind the full program.

 COURSE 3 - Bridging Divides: Strategies for Effective Dialogue